Pre-requisites: Grade 9 or 10. Basic programming and/or coding experience is strongly recommended but not required.

-- Term 1: GameMaker
+- GameMaker (4 weeks)

-- Term 2: HTML and CSS
+- HTML and CSS (3 weeks)

 - Headphone or earbud (2.5 mm jack)

-Assignments: Students are provided a sufficient amount of class time to complete their assignments.
+Assignments: Students are provided a sufficient amount of time in class and at home to complete their assignments.
 This allows the teacher to give instant and on-going feedback; the teacher expects nothing less than quality end-products.
 Late assignments will be counted as missing (i.e. zero) until they are marked, usually at a much later time.
 Students may request an extension before the deadline, and it is only granted on an individual basis under special circumstances.